phenixphp/phenix-docs/src/guide/validation.md

 - `max(int $limit): self`
 - `size(int $limit): self`

-### Boolean class
+### Boolean

-The `Boolean` class allows you to validate boolean values, ensuring that the data being processed in your application is either `true` or `false`.
+The `Boolean` type allows you to validate boolean values, ensuring that the data being processed in your application is either `true` or `false`.
 This class extends `Scalar`, inheriting its functionality and providing a specific rule for boolean validation.

 ```php
 use Phenix\Validation\Validator;